angular-slider/angularjs-slider/README.md

 - Simple to use
 - Compatibility with jQuery Lite, ie. with full jQuery ( Thanks Jusas! https://github.com/Jusas)

+## Reporting issues
+Make sure the report is accompanied by a reproducible demo.
+The ideal demo is created by forking [our standard jsFiddle](http://jsfiddle.net/pq7yr6d6/), adding your own code and stripping it down to an absolute minimum needed to demonstrate the bug.

 ## Examples

 [http://rzajac.github.io/angularjs-slider/](http://rzajac.github.io/angularjs-slider/)